mimikgit/cocoapod-EdgeCore/README.md

 def mimik
   pod 'EdgeCore'
-  pod 'EdgeEngineDeveloper'
+  pod 'mimOE-SE-iOS-developer'
-  ### or pod 'EdgeEngine' (for enterprise projects, see the two notes above)
+  ### or pod 'mimOE-SE-iOS' (for enterprise projects, see the notes above)
 end

 target '{target}' do